codestorms37/kickstart_fundrasing_analysis/README.md

 ### Challenges and Difficulties Encountered

+- Percentage rates could be misleading as erratic behavior is expected with small samples

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?